mehulrnsit/ToDo/README.md

 # Todo

-A simple todo app in flutter.
+#A simple todo app in flutter.
-Enmazz Internship Project
+#Enmaz Internship Project
+#Install all the packages in VS code and run the below command while connected to a phone having usb debbuging on
+#flutter run